buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.3.3 =
+ * Fix Gallery menu item visibility on private groups.
+Thank you Graham.
+ * Fix php notice when user is being deleted(in the cleanup section).
+ * Coding style for admin settings section to follow WordPress Coding standards now.

 = 1.3.2 =
  * Fix opening of the incorrect media when opening from activity(Regression caused by 1.3.1).